 Previously, the Company had outstanding debt payable to Chongquing Leshi Small Loan Co., Ltd. ("Chongquing"), a related party.
-In 2022, Chongquing agreed to modify the agreement if the Company agreed to make a payment of 10% of the outstanding principal.
-In this modified agreement, the Company received the rights to all interest accrued, a discount in principal balance, and agreed to make payments during 2023 to completely pay the discounted principal by December 31, 2023.
-Since the Company did not pay the outstanding principal and interest amount in full on the maturity date, the Company incurred substantial interest and penalties.
-Per the terms of the agreement, all outstanding interest and penalties since the inception of the original agreement reverted to Chongquing and the discounted principal balance returned to the full unpaid amount.
-As a result, the Company recognized a \$14.1 million loss on related party notes payable and related party warrants in the Unaudited Condensed Consolidated Statement of Operations and Comprehensive Loss for the three months ended March 31, 2024.
-As of March 31, 2024 and December 31, 2023, the outstanding principal balance related to this related party note was \$7.6 million and \$5.1 million, respectively and the outstanding accrued related party interest was \$17.4 million and \$0.8 million, respectively.
+In 2022, Chongquing agreed to modify its debt agreement with the Company agreed to make a payment of 10% of the outstanding principal.
+Under this modified agreement, the Company received the rights to all interest accrued, a discount in principal balance, and agreed to make payments during 2023 to completely pay the discounted principal by December 31, 2023.
+The Company did not pay the outstanding principal and interest amount in full by the maturity date of December 31, 2023, and as a result, the Company incurred substantial interest and penalties.
+Per the terms of the modified agreement, all outstanding interest and penalties since the inception of the original agreement reverted to Chongquing and the discounted principal balance returned to the full unpaid amount.
+As a result, the Company recognized no and \$14.1 million loss on related party notes payable and related party warrants for the three and six months ended June 30, 2024, respectively, in the Unaudited Condensed Consolidated Statements of Operations and Comprehensive Loss.
+As of June 30, 2024 and December 31, 2023, the outstanding principal balance related to this related party note was \$7.6 million and \$5.1 million, respectively, and the outstanding accrued related party interest was \$18.5 million, respectively.